Have Question?

 Choosing Addiction Treatment Options

 Each person responds to addiction treatment options differently.
 As a result, the treatment process consists of trying various methods, monitoring their effects, and altering the treatment plan as needed.
 This ensures the patient receives the proper care that suits them.
+A medical professional assesses the patient’s condition and situation before determining the treatment.
+The nature of the addiction, the patient’s health, the availability of services, and affordability are essential for developing an effective treatment plan.

 Importance of Addiction Treatment

 While addiction, or substance use disorder, is a chronic illness, it does not receive the same treatment as other illnesses.
 Statistics reveal that seven in ten people with chronic diseases, such as arthritis, cancer, and heart disease, receive treatment.
 However, only one in ten people receive treatment for substance use disorder.
-With over forty million Americans struggling with substance abuse, the access and availability of treatment are crucial.1
+With over forty million Americans struggling with substance abuse, the access and availability of treatment are crucial.1 Addiction can cause and contribute to an extensive range of consequences.
+These include cancer, cardiovascular and respiratory diseases, mental health disorders, legal and financial issues, suicide, child neglect, domestic abuse, and unwanted pregnancies.

 Does Addiction Treatment Increase Chances of Recovery?